Eric Conrad worked as an editor and reporter, at news organizations from Florida to Maine, for 30 years. He joined The Maine Monitor in July 2021.

 Read George's Bio

-George Harvey is the Production Editor for The Maine Monitor.
+George Harvey is the Multimedia Editor for The Maine Monitor.
 He joined the staff as a production assistant in February 2021 and was promoted three months later.

 He oversees digital and newsletter production, coordinates social media content and shares the work of The Maine Monitor’s staff writers and contributors with media partners around the state.